 Raspberry Ruby Chocolate Drip Cake

-A vibrant dessert featuring fresh raspberries and a luscious ruby chocolate drip, perfect for parties and special occasions.
+A vibrant, fruity dessert featuring fresh raspberries and a ruby chocolate drip, perfect for celebrations or a weekend treat.

 Ingredients